An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Analytically Diagonalizable matrices and their matrices

 \subsection{Case 1: $\bold{B_1=B_2=B_3=B}$ and $\bold{C_1=-C_2=C_3=C~~~~}$}

 In this case,

-which has the same pattern as what was achieved in \cite{Lin1988, Lee1990} with a $S_3$ permutation symmetry imposed among three quark generations.
-That pattern was originally derived to solve the FCNC problem in a 2HDM.
-However, we find it also appear in the SM. \\
+which has the same pattern as what was achieved in \cite{Lin1988, Lee1990} with a $S_3$ permutation symmetry imposed among the Yukawa interactions of three quark generations.
+That symmetry was originally employed to solve the FCNC problem in a 2HDM.
+However, we find it applies to SM also. \\

 Analytically, the $M$ matrix is diagonalized and the mass eigenvalues are given as